Anish-2005/Computer-Architecture-Lab/README.md

 ## Overview

-Computer Architecture Lab is a React + Vite project focused on digital design education.
+Computer Architecture Lab is my 4th-semester Computer Architecture subject project, built with React + Vite for digital design education.
 It combines code-first VHDL workflows with visual feedback so students can move from theory to simulation quickly.

 ## Feature Highlights